exercism/python/exercises/concept/currency-exchange/.docs/hints.md

 ## 4. Calculate number of bills

 - You need to divide `budget` into `denomination`.
-- You need to use type casting _int_ to get exact number of bill.
+- You need to use type casting _int_ to get exact number of bills.
 - To remove decimal places from a `float`, you can convert it to `int`.

   **Note:** The `//` operator also does floor division.
 But, if the operand has `float`, the result is still `float`.